-As our country and state monitor coronavirus (COVID-19), The Pingree Center is committed to doing our part to protect the health and safety of our community.
-We are making the following changes in an effort to slow the disease’s spread and ensure smooth operations for our healthcare system and will continue to consider these items in the months to come:
+As our country and state monitor COVID19, the Pingree Center is committed to protecting the health and safety of our community.
+We made the following changes in 2020 in an effort to slow the spread of COVID19 and to ensure smooth operations for our healthcare system and will continue to consider these items in the months to come:

-We will continue to monitor the situation and respond to daily changes in our understanding of this public health situation.
+We will continue to monitor the situation and respond to changes to this public health situation.

 The best way to protect yourself from contracting COVID-19 is by using the same daily habits that help prevent the spread of many viruses, including the common cold and the flu.
 To help prevent the spread of disease always:

-Please wear a mask in our facilities and around other people if you have a fever, are coughing, sneezing, have a runny nose, or are having difficulty breathing.
+Stay home if you have a fever, are coughing, sneezing, have a runny nose, or are having difficulty breathing.
 Please wear a mask in our Center.
 Please also consider using Intermountain’s Connect Care service on your smartphone, tablet, or computer to connect with an Intermountain clinician and receive specific care recommendations.

 Information about COVID-2019 is rapidly changing.
 For the most up-to-date news and travel advisories, visit the Center for Disease Control’s website.